dalstonChen/dalstonChen.github.io/index.md

 ## News

 Nov.
 11, 2018 One paper accepted by AAAI 2019.
+[NEW~]

 Aug.
 10, 2018 One paper accepted by EMNLP 2018.

 Nov.
-11, 2017	Invited Talk at student workshop of NLPCC 2017, Dalian, China [NEW~]
+11, 2017	Invited Talk at student workshop of NLPCC 2017, Dalian, China.

 Apr.23, 2017		One paper accepted by IJCAI 2017.